The Importance of Personal Check-Ins in IT Services

 The Science Behind Why Check-Ins Work

-It may be obvious to have personalized IT focused meetings, but let's look at what these meetings are delivering beyond the technical expertise!
+It may seem obvious to have personalized IT-focused meetings, but let's explore what these meetings deliver beyond technical expertise!

 The Mere Presence Effect